 (Issued April 26, 2001)

-Revisions to this summary since issuance of final order today are noted in redlinein the Word version of this summary.
+Revisions to this summary since issuance of final order today are noted in redline in the Word version of this summary.

+Effective Date -- Price mitigation is effective May 29, 2001.
+(ISO needs to have its day-ahead proxy price ready on 5/28)

-Physical Withholding -- To prevent physical withholding, the plan will require sellers with PGA's to offer all their available power in real time.
+Physical Withholding -- To prevent physical withholding, the plan will require sellers with PGA's to offer all their available power in real time to the extent not scheduled in bilateral trade.
 All California generators, even those not subject to FERC price regulation, will be required to sell into the ISO's real time market as a condition of their use of the ISO's interstate transmission lines.
 Hydroelectric facilities will be exempted.
-(24-7 for 1yr)
+(This requirement to provide power is for all hours (24/7) for 1yr)

 Price Mitigation - The plan will establish a single market clearing price auction for the real time market.
-During Stage 1, 2 and 3 emergencies in the ISO's real time market, each generator (other than hydro) with a participating generator agreement is required to offer all available power and bid its marginal cost based on the generator's heat curve, emission rates, gas costs and emission costs, plus $2 for O&M. The gas cost will be the average daily cost of gas for all delivery points in California; emissions are to be based on Cammon Fitzgerald(?).
-The gas cost and emissions will be published the day after, for use on the following day.
+During Stage 1, 2 and 3 emergencies in the ISO's real time market, each generator (other than hydro) with a participating generator agreement is required to offer all available power and bid its marginal cost based on the generator's heat curve, emission rates, gas costs and emission costs, plus $2/MWh for O&M. The gas cost will be the average daily cost of gas for all delivery points in California; emissions are to be based on Cantor Fitzgerald Environmental Brokerage Services.
+The ISO will publish by 8:00 am, the gas and emission figures to be used for the next day in any hour where an emergency is declared.
+These figures (for the next day) will be based on the prior day's Gas Daily and Cantor Fitzgerald data.
 A single market clearing price is determined in real time for all generators.
 Highest bid sets the clearing price.
-Each gas-fired generator must file with FERC and the ISO, on a confidential basis, heat and emission rates for each generating unit.
+Each gas-fired generator must file with FERC and the ISO within 5 days, on a confidential basis, heat and emission rates for each generating unit.
 The ISO will use these rates to calculate a marginal cost for each generator, including maintenance and operating costs.
-In the event a generator submits a bid higher than the proxy price, the generator must, within 7 days of the end of each month, file a report with FERC and the ISO justifying its price. indexFERC has 60 days to review/act.
+Generators that submit bids at or below the market clearing price will not be subject to refund liability.
+In the event a generator submits a bid higher than the proxy price, the generator must, within 7 days of the end of each month, file a report with FERC and the ISO justifying its price.
+FERC explicitly acknowledges that some units may have gas costs that exceed the “all delivery point” index it has adopted.
+FERC has 60 days to review/act.
 No opportunity costs in real time.
-Marketers are in the same boat, as they must be prepared to justify bid at purchased cost based on specific purchases or portfolio with no opportunity cost.
-However, credit sleeves are permissible.
+Marketers are not held to any generator cost standard but must be prepared to justify bid at purchased cost based on specific purchases or portfolio with no opportunity cost.

+Underscheduling Penalites -- FERC acknowledges that the there is a pending request to revoke the current underscheduling penalty but indicates that it is still in place.
+Thus, although it may be advantageous to wait to buy power in R/T at capped prices, doing so may make the scheduling coordinator subject to the currently effective $100/MWh penalty.
+See p.
+20 of the FERC order.

+New Generation -- New generation is NOT exempted from the Commission’s price mitigation measures.

-Demand Response - Beginning June 1, only public utility load serving entities must submit demand side bids to curtail load and identify the load to be curtailed under those bids.
-FERC is attempting to break the demand curve.
-(24-7)
+Demand Response -- Beginning June 1, only public utility load serving entities must submit demand side bids to curtail load and identify the load to be curtailed under those bids.
+FERC is attempting to make the demand curve more price responsive.
+(This requirement is in effect for all hours (24/7))